 We then apply a saturating formulation called a densifier this will ensure good hardness at the surface as well as an even palette, for the subsequent honing.
 This polishing process involves the use of resin diamond segments as opposed to the previously utilize metal segments.
 This change in tooling is ideal as it begins to bring out the sheen without removing a lot of the existing now rough-cut concrete polish.
 This process is what creates the concrete resurfacing that ultimately will give us a new and bright look for many years to come.

 Apply Gard to Impregnate The Wax Look

-Once the specified sheen is achieve we then apply a coating of lithium Gard creating both a sealed, but also high sheen.
-These Gard products typically dry quickly allowing us to commence the finish phase of the concrete polish by using a high speed and light weight grinder referred to as the burnisher.
-This equipment spins at a high rate create a shine that will be both dense and extremely shiny for future service.
+Once the specified sheen is achieved we then apply a coating of lithium Gard creating both a sealed, but and finish also high sheen.
+These Gard products typically dry quickly allowing us to commence the finish phase of the concrete polish by using a high-speed and lightweight grinder referred to as the burnisher.
+This equipment spins at a high rate to create a shine that will be both dense and extremely shiny for future service.

 The Success of a Concrete Polishing Project Is In The Details

 As in most construction projects the "magic" is in the attention to detail.
-Meaning the use of a vacuum system that is equipped with the appropriate CFM to minimize any air borne dust.
+Meaning the use of a vacuum system that is equipped with the appropriate CFM to minimize any airborne dust.
 Washing the substrate after the rough cut allows for a nice even clear sheen.
-Then finally high speed polishing done at the right velocity and consistency throughout.
+Then finally high-speed polishing is done at the right velocity and consistency throughout.
 In closing, we have a passion for our flooring systems, none more than polishing, give us a call today to see how we can walk you through the concrete polishing process and maybe even offer you a price quote for your consideration.